city41/particle.js/README.md

 The experiment is running [here](http://city41.github.com/particle.js/exp/)

-You can find some sample plist files at the Cocos2D repo [here](https://github.com/cocos2d/cocos2d-iphone/tree/master-v2/Resources/Particles)
+You can find some sample plist files at the Cocos2D repo [here](https://github.com/cocos2d/cocos2d-iphone/tree/master-v2/Resources/Particles), known to work are `BoilingFoam.plist`, `LaveFlow.plist` and `Comet.plist`.
+Known to **not** work is `Meteor.plist`.

-A few things don't work yet, most notably textures.
-The textures in the plist are base64 encoded, gzipped TIFFs.
-I've been able to unwrap and get at them using [gzip-js](https://github.com/beatgammit/gzip-js) and [tiff.js](https://github.com/GPHemsley/tiff-js), which is pretty freakin' sweet if you ask me (the JS community rocks!).
-But so far the alpha channels appear to not be handled, so I'm looking into adding that to tiff.js.
-For now, you're probably best off turning off the texture once the plist loads.
+Textures will most likely load correctly as long as they are TIFFs.
+For many of Cocos2D plist files, the texture data is stored as base64 encoded, gzipped TIFFs.
+I am using [gzip-js](https://github.com/beatgammit/gzip-js) and [tiff.js](https://github.com/GPHemsley/tiff-js) to get at the texture data and load it, which is pretty freakin' sweet if you ask me (the JS community rocks!).

+But, sometimes the texture data is actually a PNG.
+I've not yet got the texture loader smart enough to differentiate between the two, so if you try a plist that actually contains a PNG, it will blow up.

+Also missing is the ability to spin the particles.
+But this little experiment is looking good and I should be able to solidify it and get particle.js fully loading Cocos2D plist files soon.